cepthomas/SublimeBagOfTricks/README.md

 # Features

 ## Colorizing
-Word colorizing similar to StyleToken but simpler.
-Also a handy scope popup that shows you the style associated with each scope.
+- Word colorizing similar to [StyleToken](https://github.com/vcharnahrebel/style-token).
+- Also a handy scope popup that shows you the style associated with each scope.

 | Command                  | Description |
 |:--------                 |:-------     |